drunner/drunner/README.md

 * Trivial to install a service multiple times with different configurations (e.g. mulitple minecraft servers).
 * Ansible friendly for automation (see [Exit Codes](https://github.com/j842/dr#exit-codes) below).
 * Small footprint: everything dRunner creates on the host is contained in one folder of your choice (apart from Docker Volumes).
+* Scripts to control docker containers are in Lua.
-* Supports Docker Compose files for describing a dService's containers and basic settings.
+* You can use Docker Compose files to define services.
 * Some useful tools to build dServices and test them.

 ## Install notes